gen_131.1.gif

 GREENING OF COULSDON SOUTH STATION

 The Friends of Farthing Downs entered into a partnership with Southern in 2014 to clear, plant and maintain the platform flowerbeds.
 In return Southern agreed to a Friends occasional stall at the entrance to platform 1 and a permanent display panel promoting Farthing Downs and Happy Valley at the entrance to platform 2.
+Since then the Friends have continued to maintain the flowerbeds and provided and maintain flower boxes at Coulsdon South Station.

 PHOTOGRAPHIC DISPLAY